rsvedajanaani2005-art/Tamil-Abusive-Text-Detection-xlmr/README.md

 Binary Classification of Tamil YouTube Comments (Abusive – அவதூறு vs Non-Abusive – சாதாரணம்) using XLM-RoBERTa

+This task is done as part of the DravidianLangTech@ACL2026

 # 1. Overview

 This repository presents a transformer-based approach for detecting abusive Tamil YouTube comments targeting women.
 The task is formulated as a binary text classification problem and implemented using XLM-RoBERTa-base fine-tuning with the Hugging Face Transformers library and PyTorch backend.